From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Experiments

-\textbf{RQ6: How does increasing training data gradually improve QA performance? } Figure~\ref{fig:em_f1} shows that model performance scales with the volume of training data during the early stages of the SFT process, but the gains exhibit diminishing returns.
-Moreover, on large datasets like HotpotQA and 2Wiki, training for 2,000 steps (approx. 20,000 examples) achieves performance within approximately 1\% of that from training on the full dataset.
-This represents a significant efficiency advantage over policy gradient optimization, as it avoids the need for repetitive rollout exploration.
+\textbf{RQ6: How does increasing the trajectories for LLM fine-tuning gradually improve QA performance? } Figure~\ref{fig:em_f1} shows that model performance scales with the volume of training data during the early stages of the SFT process, but the gains exhibit diminishing returns.
+Moreover, on large datasets like HotpotQA and 2Wiki, training for 2,000 steps (approx. \textbf{36,000 trajectories}) achieves performance within approximately 1\% of that from training on the full dataset.
+In contrast, the typical state-of-the-art RL-based method Graph-R1~\citep{Graph-R1} necessitates 30,720 examples from 6 datasets for 3 training epochs and samples 5 trajectories per question, resulting in roughly \textbf{460k trajectories} used to achieve the reported performance.
+This represents a significant efficiency advantage of EviPath over RL-based exploration, as it avoids the need for repetitive sampling.

 \textbf{RQ7: To what extent does abductive reasoning improve the quality of synthetic reasoning paths? } To isolate the benefit of abductive reasoning, we re-synthesize the reasoning paths using a deductive, self-generation approach.
-In this setup, a Llama-3.1-8B model-based RAG agent is instructed to answer training questions without access to ground-truth answers or supporting facts.
+In this setup, an Llama-3.1-8B model-based RAG agent is instructed to answer training questions without access to ground-truth answers or supporting facts.
 The results in Table~\ref{tab:abductive} show that SFT offers limited improvement when it primarily reinforces skills and knowledge that the LLM already possesses.
 In contrast, our abductive approach reverse-engineers paths from answers and supporting facts, which effectively lowers the dependency on model priors, unlocking a significantly higher performance ceiling.